"He is praised by opponents as a formidable advocate"

 The New York Times 2016

 Scott Keller chairs the firm's Supreme Court and Constitutional Law Practice.

-Scott Keller is chair of the firm's Supreme Court and Constitutional Law Practice, and he has briefed and argued numerous appeals nationwide.
-Scott has argued 11 cases in the U.S. Supreme Court and has been counsel of record on over 80 U.S. Supreme Court briefs, including regulatory, free speech, immigration, election, criminal, environmental, antitrust, intellectual property, and interstate water disputes.
-The New York Times recently recognized that Scott has been “praised by opponents as a formidable advocate.”
+Scott has argued 11 cases in the U.S. Supreme Court and has been counsel of record on over 90 U.S. Supreme Court briefs, including disputes involving regulatory, free speech, immigration, election, criminal, environmental, antitrust, intellectual property, and interstate water issues.
+This includes two of Scott's more recent Supreme Court state redistricting plans against constitutional and Voting Rights Act challenges.

 Certain attorneys like Scott Keller . . . have had as much experience before the Supreme Court as some of the more experienced repeat players from private practice and have developed corresponding reputations for their expertise.

 As a nationally-recognized appellate, Supreme Court, and constitutional lawyer by his clients, Scott has been counsel of record in many cases throughout the federal courts of appeals.
 Law360 recognized Scott as an "Appellate Rising Star" (2019).
 Clients rely on an seek out Scott for his significant judicial and government experience as well as his deep understanding of how to persuasively frame arguments before a court.